Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

       alt="Comparing performance of asyncio TCP on GIL-enabled vs free-threading build." style={{position:'relative',left:'15%',width:'70%'}}
     />
+    <figcaption>Speed with a single worker is 276 MB/s, with 6 workers that scales to 532 MB/s with the default build and 1455 MB/s with the free-threaded build, and with 12 workers that is 698 MB/s and 1924 MB/s respectively.</figcaption>
   </figure>

 - **Web Scraping**: This benchmark measures the performance of using `aiohttp` with